R bootcamp

 [1] 7

-Exercise 4: Boolean expressions and conditionals
+Exercise 4: Logical/boolean expressions and conditionals

 Let’s recap some basic Boolean algebra in logic.
 The following basic rules apply (take a look at the truth table for a bit of a high school refresher) for the “and”, “or”, and “negation” operations: